North Stonington, Connecticut

-North Stonington is a town in New London County, Connecticut, United States which was split off from Stonington in 1724.
+North Stonington is a town in New London County, Connecticut.
+The town was split off from Stonington in 1724.
 The town is part of the Southeastern Connecticut Planning Region.
 The population was 5,149 at the 2020 census.

 Geography

 According to the United States Census Bureau, the town has a total area of 55.0 sqmi, of which 54.3 sqmi is land and 0.7 sqmi, or 1.20%, is water.
+The town is bordered by Voluntown and Griswold to the north, Preston to the northwest, Ledyard to the southwest, Stonington to the south, Westerly, Rhode Island to the southeast, and Hopkinton, Rhode Island to the east.